ShahsTestingZone/100-Days-of-Kotlin/log.md

 ### Day 2: November 17th, 2021 (Wednesday)

 **Today's Progress**:

 Spent some time today building out my github profile and learning how to using Github and Github Desktop.
 This has given me a peace of mind as i am able to track my progress better on github.

 I also started the Android Kotlin Fundamentals Course, completing Lessons 1.0 and 1.1.

 ### Day 1: November 16th, 2021 (Tuesday)

 **Today's Progress**:

 Set up github account, created a repo and went on developers.android to review the course content for Android Kotlin Fundamentals.

 In terms of my baseline, i have already done a extensive online course and have some knowledge of Android/Kotlin.
 The course was created in 2019 and currently outdated hence the refresher to go over some of the new libraries and ways of doing things.

 **Link to new course:**
 [Android Kotlin Fundamentals](https://developer.android.com/courses/kotlin-android-fundamentals/overview)
 [Android Kotlin Fundamentals - Lesson Breakdown](https://developer.android.com/courses/kotlin-android-fundamentals/toc)

 **Link to previous course:**
 [Android App Development Masterclass using Kotlin](https://www.udemy.com/course/android-oreo-kotlin-app-masterclass/)

-**Link to new advanced course:** https://developer.android.com/codelabs/advanced-android-kotlin-training-welcome#0 [Android Kotlin Advanced](https://developer.android.com/courses/kotlin-android-advanced/overview) [Android Kotlin ADvanced - Lesson Breakdown] (https://developer.android.com/courses/kotlin-android-advanced/toc)
+**Link to new advanced course:** https://developer.android.com/codelabs/advanced-android-kotlin-training-welcome#0 [Android Kotlin Advanced](https://developer.android.com/courses/kotlin-android-advanced/overview) [Android Kotlin Advanced - Lesson Breakdown] (https://developer.android.com/courses/kotlin-android-advanced/toc)